Quick Stitches for Crochet Blankets: A Growing Stitch Library

 Why it works well for blankets

 The double crochet (dc) stitch is great for creating blankets.
 It’s usually one of the first stitches that crocheters learn, is easy, has a lovely texture, and is really relaxing and mindful to crochet.
 Plus, you can have lots of fun creating stripes by changing colour.
+It also grows quite quickly in height, which makes it especially useful for larger blankets.

 Good to know